MMohiddin/Big-5-Tech-Stocks-Analysis-1975-2019/README.md

 ## Data Collection

-The data used in this project was obtained from [insert source, e.g., Yahoo Finance, Quandl, etc.].
+The data used in this project was obtained from Kaggle.
 The dataset contains daily stock prices for the five companies from **1975 to 2019**.
 It includes the following columns:
 - **Date**: The date of the stock record.
 - **Open**: The opening price of the stock for that day.
 - **High**: The highest price reached by the stock that day.